guilhermeg2k/anilib/README.md

 It was created using next with typescript and tailwind

-It's on very early stage so expect to found some bugs >)
+It's on early stage and it's a moving target so use it with a lot love and care with your library

 You can see the figma prototype [here](https://www.figma.com/file/LqfsWrDChSkTKCXEL0EBQA/Anilib)